SepehrFakoori/flutter_tic_tac_toe_application/README.md

 # tic_tac_toe_application

-tic_tac_toe_application is a project designed for Tic Tac Toe Game with a simple ui.
+tic_tac_toe_application is a project designed for Tic Tac Toe Game with a simple UI.
 This comprehensive guide will provide you with everything you need to know to get started with the project.

 ## Table of Contents